Our VIPs are spoilt, as you should be! We’ll give you early access to VIP offers, new releases, styling tips & inspiration.

 * Hard Flooring available in-store ONLY

-Authentic natural timber flooring meets modern technology in our Natured range of engineered timber.
+Authentic natural timber flooring meets modern technology in our range of engineered timber.
 All the beauty of natural timber flooring but with added layers to increase practicality and durability within our hard flooring range.
-Choosing between the 6 colours of French Oak is challenging because they are truly stunning.
+Choosing between the engineered timber floor styles is challenging because they are all truly stunning.

 A classic on all levels, with the diversity to transcend most interior styles, making this choice so easy.
-Our Natured range is entirely adaptable for fashion that comes and goes and then returns.
+Our engineered timber range is entirely adaptable for fashion that comes and goes and then returns.

-When you look at a real estate advertisement, one thing that always jumps out at you is authentic timber flooring.
-So get the look with our best styles of engineered timber flooring, including coastal engineered timber flooring and Mediterranean engineered timber flooring.
+When you look at a real estate advertisement, one thing that always jumps out at you is the authentic timber flooring.
+So get the same look with our best styles of engineered timber flooring, including coastal engineered timber flooring, Scandinavian engineered timber floors, and Mediterranean engineered timber flooring.

 Timber flooring is on the bucket list of dream homes everywhere.
 Your home is more desirable with engineered timber and may even inspire jealousy when visitors come for dinner.
 Explore our range of styles, from modern engineered timber flooring to vintage engineered timber flooring, today and make a stunning first impression.

 Let us take you on a tour of our engineered timber flooring.
-The top layer is a Treffert coating, which means it has a very durable top protective coating that enhances the look and feel of the timber below it.
+The top layer is a UV protective lacquer coating, which means it has a very durable top protective coating that enhances the look and feel of the timber below it.

-In addition, it is scratch resistant to give you more confidence in how much wear and tear your timber can take.
+In addition, the engineered flooring is scratch resistant to give you more confidence in how much wear and tear your timber can take.
 And the top layer also is really comfortable underfoot, great for when you forget to put on your slippers or Ugg Boots in the morning.

-The second layer is all-natural, genuine French Oak in all its stunning beauty.
-Ethically and sustainably sourced, it will look good and make you feel good.
-Then comes the hardwood plywood layer on the bottom of each plank for superior strength and stability to the whole engineered timber flooring installation.
+The second layer is all-natural, veneer of genuine hardwood timber in all its stunning beauty.
+Ethically and sustainably sourced, your engineered flooring will look good and make you feel good.
+Then comes the multi-layer eucalyptus hardwood plywood layer for superior strength and stability to the whole engineered timber flooring installation.

 Overall, engineered timber flooring is a luxurious floor with many benefits within its layers, but it is also a healthy choice for allergy and asthmatic sufferers.
 Each plank is 100% formaldehyde free, and the Boris treatment makes it insect-resistant, mould resistant and odour free.